 Largely Felicity’s prison law practice relates to advice on applications to the CCRC and judicial review

-Felicity is admitted to the lists of counsel in the International Criminal Court (ICC) and the Kosovo Specialist Chambers (KSC in the Hague.
+Felicity is currently on the defence team for Mr Al Hassan at the International Criminal Court.
+She is admitted to the lists of counsel in the International Criminal Court (ICC) and the Kosovo Specialist Chambers (KSC in the Hague.
 She has also had ad hoc admission in Hong Kong and Gibraltar.

 She is a Specialist in appellate and trial advocacy for serious and complex national, transnational, and international individual and corporate crime.
 Recently leading an amicus curiae observation in the international Criminal Court in The Hague in the Dominic Ongwen appeal.